karpathy/karpathy.github.io/nntutorial.md

 - Modules that implement forward() and backward() API
 - A Net class that maintains (static) connectivity structure
 - A Solver class that handles the dynamics
-- Correctness: Numerical gradient checks
+- Correctness: Numerical gradient checks and its subtleties (e.g. kinks, relative error)

 ### Example: Practical Neural Network Classifier